-Council provide the principle platform for economic activity and employment opportunities in the City.
-These activities and jobs vary across a range of sectors including construction and manufacturing industries in the Wetherill Park and Smithfield Industrial areas (employing approximately 20,000 people) whilst employment activities in town centres concentrated in retailing and restaurants.
-There are significant opportunities throughout the City to further promote the already robust local food experience, particularly in relation to food tourism.
+Council's land use planning functions are one of the principal drivers of economic activity and employment opportunities in the City.

+Activities and jobs vary across a range of sectors, including construction and manufacturing industries in the Wetherill Park and Smithfield Industrial Estates (employing approximately 20,000 people), and commercial, retailing and restaurants in the town centres.
+There are significant opportunities throughout the City to further promote the already robust local food experience and encourage the emerging night time economy, particularly in relation to food tourism.
+In addition, opportunities for shared work hubs and other innovative technologies in job market of the future will be investigated.